avyaktas/Multiplayer-Wii-Golf/README.md

 - Architected and implemented the complete hole-rendering pipeline, mapping OpenCV-generated course contours into CMU Graphics–compatible coordinates for all nine holes.

-- Manually designed and optimized each hole outline in GoodNotes (iPad), then imported and cached them via a high-performance getHoleData function.
+- Manually designed and optimized each hole outline, then imported and cached them via a high-performance getHoleData function.

 - Engineered the 2D grid–based scorecard system, including total-score and over/under calculations, and drew the interactive podium display.